-As a Trust, we are now at a significant stage of our development and the Headteacher at St Mary's will be expected to contribute to our future strategy and collaborate with staff and school leaders across our schools.
-The Headteacher, will be supported by a CEO, Trust Board and Academy Council, along with the Director of Secondary Standards, working across all of the Academy Trusts, within the Diocese of Leeds.
-If you would like further information regarding this exciting opportunity, please contact Darren Beardsley CEO of BWCAT, via Jo-Anne Hughes at St Mary's Menston.
-Jo-Anne can be contacted at school ja.hughes@stmarysmenston.org and 01943 883000.
+As a Trust, we are now at a significant stage of our development and the Headteacher at St Joseph's will be expected to contribute to our future strategy and collaborate with staff and school leaders across our schools.
+The Headteacher, will be supported by a CEO, a strong Trust central Team, Trust Board and Academy Council, working together to enhance the quality of education for all of our pupils.